rodrigostefanes/rodrigostefanes.github.io/index.md

 My research focuses on automated program verification.
 Currently, I am working on the formal validation of program verification tools.

 ### Mathematical Logic
-I am also interested in Model Theory.
-In this area, I have recently submitted a paper regarding the model-theoretical aspects of modal logics:
+I am also interested in Model Theory, in particular, of non-classical logics.

+### Computer Science
+I also enjoy contributing to general Computer Science projects.
+Specifically, I have been working on **ranking and unranking algorithms**.

+---
+##Publications & Preprints

 * **Intrinsic and relative characterization results for logics with negative modalities**
   * *Jim de Groot, João Marcos, Rodrigo Stefanes*
   * Submitted (December 2025)
   * Available on [arXiv](https://arxiv.org/abs/2512.15496).

-### Computer Science Projects
-I also enjoy contributing to general Computer Science projects.
-Specifically, I have been working on **ranking and unranking algorithms**.

 ---

 ## Events and Talks